 Of course, one more thing to consider when researching where and when to plant an apple tree is whether or not you and your family will actually use the fruit.
 There is no point in planting anything in your garden that you will not actually use when harvest time comes around.

 Choosing an Apple Tree

-Choosing an apple tree can be a somewhat confusing process.
-The first and most important thing to understand is that since seeds will not produce a reliable result, almost all modern apple trees are created through a method known as grafting.
+Choosing the right specimen can be a somewhat confusing process.
+The first and most important thing to understand is that since seeds will not produce a reliable result.
+Almost all modern cultivars are created through a method known as grafting.

 This cultivar offers cooking apples.

 The properties of the fruit that you grow are largely determined by the scion plant that it used on the grafted apple tree.
 Cultivars for apples that you can grow are largely divided into two main categories – eating or dessert apples, and cooking (or cider) apples.
 In certain circles, these two types have been eloquently described as ‘biters’ and ‘spitters’.
 (Dessert apples need full sun, ideally, while cooking apples can cope with less sun.)
-But which of these two categories the fruits belong to is only one of the things to consider when choosing an apple tree.
+But which of these two categories the fruits belong to is only one of the things to consider when choosing a suitable specimen for your garden.

 When To Plant an Apple Tree

 Like many other plants, these specimens are best planted when they are dormant.
 This is usually from late fall, once flowering and fruit production has ended for the winter, until early in the spring, ideally before new growth starts to emerge.
 Your soil should be workable.